New Bedford, Massachusetts: Textile industry

 In the midst of this decline, greater New Bedford's economy became more dependent on the textile industry, which began to eclipse the whaling industry in the late 19th century.
 The mills grew and expanded constantly, eventually comprising multiple sites along the Acushnet River.
 In 1875 alone, the Wamsutta Mills processed 19,000 bales of cotton into 20 million yards of cloth, which had a wholesale value comparable to that of the entire whaling catch, and continued to produce over 20 million yards of cloth yearly after 1883.
 The Wamsutta Mills remained the world's largest weaving plant until 1892.

 The textile mills redefined wealth in New Bedford, and gave birth to a prosperity greater than that of the whaling industry.
 New Bedford, funded by industrial fortunes, developed a thriving art scene.
 The Mount Washington Glass Company (which later became Pairpoint) crafted works of glass and silver for the newly affluent class, and examples of these works can be seen today on the second floor of the New Bedford Whaling Museum.

 In the 1920s, local employers came under competitive pressure from new textile factories in the low-wage South.
-In April 1928 their demand for a 10 percent across the board cut in wages was met was met with strike action.
-After considerable controversy control of the large-scale work stoppage passed from the Communist-led Textile Mill Committee (TMC) to sundry craft unions affiliated with the American Federation of Labor who agreeing to a 5 percent wage cut ended the strike in October.
+In April 1928 their demand for a 10 percent across the board cut in wages was met with strike action.
+After considerable controversy control of the large-scale work stoppage passed from the Communist-led Textile Mill Committee (TMC) to sundry craft unions affiliated with the American Federation of Labor who, agreeing to a five percent wage cut, ended the strike in October.
 Wage reductions were not enough to arrest the long-term competitive decline of the local textile industry.
-However the development of new products has given Wamsutta an extended lease and it remains a household name for fabrics.